GeneralEmbeddedCLibraries/revision/README.md

 ## Todo List
  - [ ] Automation script/cmd for calculation of app size and crc
+ - [ ] Automation script for acquire build info and writes it into HEX output file
+ - [ ] API function to get build info
- - [ ] Call of script via Makefile as part of a post-build process
+ - [ ] Usage of build info by user choise via configuration file